 The Company has an equity incentive plan, established in 2006 and most recently amended, following approval by the Company's Board of Directors and shareholders, on May 4, 2017 (the "Equity Incentive Plan").
 The Company reserved 2,000,000 shares of common stock for issuance under the Equity Incentive Plan.
 Pursuant to the Equity Incentive Plan and in accordance with the terms of the exemptive relief granted to the Company in August 2008, the Company aims to provide officers and employees of the Company with additional incentives and align the interests of its employees with those of its shareholders.
 Restricted stock granted under the Equity Incentive Plan is granted at a price equal to the fair market value (market closing price) of the shares on the day such restricted stock is granted.
 Options granted under the Equity Incentive Plan are exercisable at a price equal to the fair market value (market closing price) of the shares on the day the option is granted.
 Restricted stock granted pursuant to the Equity Incentive Plan in 2013 vested in two equal installments of 50% on each of the third and the fourth anniversaries of the grant date.
-Restricted Stock granted pursuant to the Equity Incentive Plan in 2014 and 2015 vests in four equal installments of 25% on each of the first four anniversaries of the grant date.
-Restricted Stock granted pursuant to the Equity Incentive Plan in 2017 will vest in two equal installments of 50% on each of the third and the fourth anniversaries of the grant date.
+Restricted Stock granted pursuant to the Equity Incentive Plan in 2017 will vest in two equal installments of 50% on each of the third and the third and the fourth anniversaries of the Equity Incentive Plan in 2017 will vest in two equal installments of 50% on each of the third and the third and the fourth anniversaries of the Equity Incentive Plan in 2017 will vest in two equal installments of 50% on each of the third and the third and the fourth anniversaries of the Equity Incentive Plan in 2017 will vest in two equal installments of 50% on each of the third and the third and the fourth anniversaries of the grant date.